guardian/interactive-atom-thrasher-template/README.md

 # interactive-atom-thrasher-template
-A "thrasher" is style of "interactive content atom".
-They are intended for use on fronts pages and typically use a responsive design to render as a short 'banners' using the full width of the content area on desktop view, with a taller full width 'block' design on mobile / tablet.

-Atoms are used to create custom frontend content which can be deployed on the frontend without it needing to be a part of the [frontend project](https://github.com/guardian/frontend).
+"Interactive content atoms" are used to create custom frontend content which can be deployed on the frontend without it needing to be a part of the [frontend project](https://github.com/guardian/frontend).
 For more context on see the  [documentation about interactives in frontend](https://github.com/guardian/frontend/blob/main/docs/03-dev-howtos/05-interactives.md).
 Further details on how atoms function can be found in the [interactive-atom-maker project](https://github.com/guardian/interactive-atom-maker/blob/master/doc/creating-an-atom.md), which a more generalised atom builder.

+A "thrasher" is style of atom.
+They are intended for use on fronts pages and typically use a responsive design to render as  short 'banners' using the full width of the content area on desktop view, with a taller full width 'block' design for mobile / tablet.
+Typically, functionality is limited to acting as a link to another page and reporting a load event to Ophan, but there is no technical limitation on including other interactions (However, the limited size alloted to these atom could make the UI problematic).

 This project provides:
  - a template for building new thrashers(`./atoms/default`) and utility code (`./shared/`),
- - a dev server configuration for previewing your thrasher in a collections of sample pages
+ - a dev server configuration for previewing your thrasher in a collections of sample pages (`./harness/`)
- - scripts for compiling the thrasher code and uploading to the s3 storage bucket (in the folder defined in the ``./config.json`` file)
+ - scripts for compiling the thrasher code and uploading to the s3 storage bucket (with the folder defined in the ``./config.json`` file)

 ## Installation